 30-PIN SERIAL CABLE PRODUCT FAQ

-Q: What are the differences between the two 30-pin Serial Cables?
+Q: What are the differences between the two generations of 30-pin Serial Cables?

-A: The C2-DB9 uses the UART pins to communicate with an iOS device via the 30 pin connector.
+A: The (first generation) C2-DB9 (no longer in production) uses the UART pins to communicate with an iOS device via the 30 pin connector.
 It may be configured to use a baud rate up to 57.6 kbps (although we have observed that the maximum sustained throughput is 40-45 kbps).
 It requires iOS 4.3.1 or later.
-The C2-DB9V uses the USB pins to communicate with an iOS device via the 30 pin connector.
+The (2nd generation) C2-DB9V uses the USB pins to communicate with an iOS device via the 30 pin connector.
 It supports a maximum data rate of 115.2 kbps.
 It requires iOS 5.1 or later.
 Though the C2-DB9V version of the cable is faster, the fact that it uses the USB pins to communicate with an iOS device makes this version of the cable incompatible with certain 3rd party accessories such as DockStubz